-Stonehill’s International Business program prepares students to capitalize on the demand for business professionals who can cater to a multicultural and multinational customer base.
+Stonehill’s International Business major prepares students to capitalize on the demand for business professionals who can cater to a multicultural and multinational customer base.

-Stonehill’s International Business program features an interdisciplinary curriculum that melds classes in business disciplines and liberal arts courses, arming students with a broad base of knowledge.
+The International Business program in Stonehill's Global Business, Operations, & Strategy Department and Meehan School of Business features an interdisciplinary curriculum that melds classes in business disciplines and liberal arts courses, arming students with a broad base of knowledge.

 Whether profit, nonprofit or governmental organizations, employers want individuals who can:

 - Interact with multinational counterparts in other parts of the world from a domestic base

 - Manage the interaction with the multicultural domestic population here

 Through this program, students will develop unique business skills and broad cultural awareness.